-The Nuclear and Plasma Sciences Society (NPSS) is launching a new journal, the Transactions on Radiation and Plasma Medical Sciences (TRPMS).
+The Nuclear and Plasma Sciences Society (NPSS) has launched a new journal, the Transactions on Radiation and Plasma Medical Sciences (TRPMS).
 It is co-sponsored by the Engineering in Medicine and Biology Society (EMBS).
-Plans are for the first issue to be published in January, 2017.
+The website for the journal can be found at TRPMS.

 The scope of the IEEE TRPMS encompasses technology and application areas related to radiation- and plasma-based medical sciences.
 These areas include radiation detectors for medical and biological applications; imaging system design/optimization/performance; therapy-related system design/optimization/performance; radiation-application-based image reconstruction, data analysis and image processing; medical radiation therapy applications; clinical/preclinical evaluation of imaging and therapy systems, plasma applications in medicine and biology; and simulations for imaging and therapy applications.
 Educational material such as technical/clinical review papers covering the above subjects of interest is also included.